abinit/abinit/doc/tutorial/spin.md

   -3.04218   -1.69171   -1.69171   -1.68906    0.27331    0.40348    0.40348    0.52935   0.52935    0.54215
 ```

-Now you can move down in the output and look at the following section:
+Now you can move down in the output file and look at the following section:
 ````
  Integrated electronic and magnetization densities in atomic spheres:
  ---------------------------------------------------------------------